ul-gh/bms_gateway/README.md

 Battery-management CAN bus interface is supposed to be facilitated using the Linux kernel socket-can API.
-Hardware interfaces are e.g. using the Raspberry Pi and a multiple-CAN-bus-interface:
+Hardware interfaces are e.g. using the Raspberry Pi and a multiple-CAN-bus-interface, or, alternatively, using multiple USB-to-CAN adapters based on CANable-compatible firmware.

+The gateway application is configured via text file in user home folder:
+    ~/.bms_gateway/bms_config.toml

+This file must be edited to suit application details.

 ![RPi Multiple Isolated CAN-Bus HAT image](doc/multiple_can_hat.jpg "RPi Multiple Isolated CAN-Bus HAT")